Iryonis/EarthenMasterHammerAddon/README.md

 By right-clicking on the AddOn frame, you can reset its position.

+You can also type `/emhcheck` in the chat to display the durability percentage of every item needing repair.

 ## Contributing

 For **bug reports** or **feature requests**, feel free to open an issue on GitHub [right here](https://github.com/Iryonis/EarthenMasterHammerAddon/issues).